statamic/docs/content/collections/docs/relationships.md

 ### Field Breakdown
 - `id` is the unique identifier given to this particular entry
-- `photo` is a reference to an asset image of the product (why didn't they clean up that filename?)
+- `photo` is a reference to an asset image of the product (why didn't they clean up the filename?)
 - `author` is the id of the user who created this entry
 - `related_products` is an array of other product entry ids